Gabriel Narutowicz: Presidency

 Gabriel Narutowicz served as president of Poland for a mere five days.
 During his oath of office ceremony on 11 December 1922, members of the National Democracy and others manifested their opposition against the president-elect with anti-government demonstrations in Warsaw.
 Earlier on that day, opponents of his election attempted to prevent the president-elect from entering the Sejm by blocking the streets and throwing mud at his motorcade.
 Narutowicz was never comfortable with the widespread belief that he was a representative of the Left in Polish politics.
-He had only become the candidate of the Polish Peasant Party "Wyzwolenie" by happenstance; he had also not expected to win the election (in its first-round Narutowicz gained just 62 votes whereas count Zamoyski had 222).
+He had only become the candidate of the Polish Peasant Party "Wyzwolenie" by happenstance; he had also not expected to win the election (in its first-round Narutowicz gained just 62 votes whereas Count Zamoyski had 222).

 During his first days after his taking the oath of office, Gabriel Narutowicz met with the representatives of the Christian Democratic Party and Cardinal Aleksander Kakowski.
 Narutowicz realized that it would be impossible to form a majority government in the Parliament, so he made an attempt to create a government beyond the purview of parliament.
 As a gesture to the right wing, he offered the post of Minister of Foreign Affairs to his rival Zamoyski.

-Assassination
+Death

-Only five days after taking office, on 16 December 1922, Narutowicz was assassinated while attending an art exhibit in the National Gallery of Art "Zachęta".
-The assassin was a painter, Eligiusz Niewiadomski, who had connections with the right wing National Democratic Party and would soon become their martyr.
-The assassin was sentenced to death and executed outside the Warsaw Citadel on 31 January.
+Only five days after taking office, on 16 December 1922, Narutowicz was shot dead while attending an art exhibit in the Zachęta National Gallery of Art.
+The assassin was a painter, Eligiusz Niewiadomski, who had some connections with the right wing party but became pro Piłsudski since 1905.

+Trial

+Niewiadomski was sentenced to death in a one-day trial and executed outside the Warsaw Citadel on 31 January.